 About the Author

-Chris Lazaroff is a lifelong stamp collector whose enthusiasm for First Day ceremonies eventually turned into a thirty-year journey across the United States.
-Beginning with a single trip sparked by a free airline ticket, he set out to attend First Day ceremonies in all fifty states.
-In 2016 he completed the quest at his 300th ceremony in Cheyenne, Wyoming.
+Chris Lazaroff is a lifelong stamp collector whose enthusiasm for First Day ceremonies grew into a thirty-year journey across the United States.
+What began with a single trip sparked by a free airline ticket evolved into a quest to attend a First Day ceremony in every state.
+In 2016, he completed that goal at his 300th ceremony in Wyoming, becoming the first collector known to achieve the milestone.

-Along the way Lazaroff became well known among collectors for his cachetmaking.
-He has received more than twenty-five Earl Planty Awards from the American First Day Cover Society, primarily in the Single Color Printed category.
+Along the way, Lazaroff became well known among collectors for his cachetmaking, earning more than twenty-five Earl Planty Awards from the American First Day Cover Society, where he previously served as president.

-First to Fifty is his first book—but the journey that inspired it continues.
+First to Fifty is his first book—and the journey that inspired it continues.

 Chris Lazaroff is available for speaking engagements at stamp shows, clubs, and collector events.